Tips for helping visitors find the products they're looking for.

 - Summary blocks - A block you can add to any page that displays a sample of products by tags and categories

 Tip: The information in this section also applies to store pages in version 7.1.

 Store pages are browsable collections of products.
 The page includes key details about each product, usually the title, price, and if it's sold out.
 Clicking a specific product opens its details page for additional details.

 - Give your Product Pages clear names, like Shop, Store, or Products.

 - Use the Product Page’s SEO title field to describe your products in more detail, like Homemade Organic Soaps.

-- Open a Products Page.
+- Open a store page.

 - In the panel, click and drag a product to move it into place.
-You can press and hold Shift to select multiple products simultaneously.

-Product item pages
+Product details pages

 - If a product has many variants, and each option has a different price or stock level, you can split these up into separate products instead.